rweather/vz200-restoration/src/deadtest/README.md

 3 February 2025: Adrian Black from [Adrian's Digital Basement](https://adriansbasement.com/)
 found a bug with my dead test while repairing a Laser 200.
 Devices with 34K of RAM reported as "@@" because I skipped the "33" between the "32" and "34" in the RAM size table.
-Adrian had some other suggestions to improve the VRAM part of the dead test which I will get to shortly.
+Adrian had some other suggestions as to how to better report VRAM failure, which I also implemented (see above).

 ## Contact